Blosc/bloscpack/README.rst

   * Support appending to a file and ``append`` subcommand (including the ability to preallocate offsets)
   * Support rudimentary ``info`` subcommand
+  * Add tests of the command line interface using cram
   * Minor bugfixes and corrections as usual

 * v0.2.1     - Mon Nov 26 2012